 Band 1 9-10 marks The candidate shows sustained ability to maintain a conversation, and can respond confidently and sometimes enthusiastically to changes in the direction of the conversation.
-Band 2 7-8 marks The candidate responds relevantly and at length which makes frequent prompting unnecessary, resulting in a competent conversation .
+Band 2 7- 8 marks The candidate responds relevantly and at length which makes frequent prompting unnecessary, resulting in a competent conversation .
 Deals appropriately with most changes in the direction of the conversation.
 Band 3 5-6 marks The candidate makes an attempt to respond to questions.
 Effort will need to be made to develop the conversation; only partial success will be achieved.
 Changes in the direction of the conversation are occasionally dealt with.
-Band 4 Responses tend to be brief and hesitant.
+Band 4 3-4 marks Responses tend to be brief and hesitant .
 The candidate has to be encouraged to go beyond short responses and struggles to develop a conversation.
 Tends to maintain the direction of the conversation.

-Responses are so brief that little is communicated.
+Band 5 1-2 marks Responses are so brief that little is communicated.
 The candidate hardly engages in a conversation.
-Cannot recognise changes in the direction of the
+Cannot recognise changes in the direction of the conversation.
+Band 6 0 marks Completely limited/no response.